arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Relational Database Service (RDS).md

 	- Gathers metrics from an agent running on the RDS instance
 		- OS processes
 		- RDS child processes
-	- Used to monitor different **processes or threads on a DB instance** (ex. percentage of the CPU bandwidth and total memory consumed by each database process in your RDS instance)
+	- Used to monitor different **processes or threads on a DB instance** (ex. percentage of the CPU bandwidth and total memory consumed by each database process in your RDS instance

+## Maintenance & Upgrade
+Any database engine level upgrade for an RDS DB instance with Multi-AZ deployment triggers both the primary and standby DB instances to be upgraded at the same time.
+This causes **downtime** until the upgrade is complete.